chrokh/toow-old/_sources/chapters/statements.md

 ```

 This statement prints out the value of `numberOfMarbles` to the console.
-It is expression statement not because `numberOfMarbles` is an expression (which it is) but because we're invoking the method `WriteLine` and then terminating the line with semicolon (`;`).
+It is an expression statement not because `numberOfMarbles` is an expression (which it is) but because we're invoking the method `WriteLine` and then terminating the line with semicolon (`;`).
 We'll talk more about methods later.

 An expression statement is a type of statement that contains an expression.
 But not all expressions can be used as expression statements.
 In C#, the types of expressions that can also be used as statements include method calls, object creation expressions using the `new` keyword (both of which we'll talk about later), and assignments.
 For instance, the assignment expression `a = 5` can be used as an expression statement by adding a semicolon to the end `a = 5;`.